RapidField/solid-instruments/.github/ISSUE_TEMPLATE/defect-report.md

 **Description**

-{ConciseDefectSummary}
+Summarize the defect with a prudent level of detail.

 **Reproduction steps**

-1. Modify and run the {TestName} test such that {FailureConditions}.
+1. Modify the RapidField.TestProject.ClassName.ExampleTest test by setting parameter x equal to -1.
 2. Execute the test.

 **Observed behavior**

-Observe that {FailureObservations}.
+Describe the behavior observed by reproducing the steps above.

 **Expected behavior**

-{ClearDescriptionOfExpectedResults}
+Describe what should have happened.

 **System information**

-* Processor architecture:
+* Processor architecture: x64
-* Operating system:
+* Operating system: Windows 10

 **Additional information**

-{OptionalContextualDetails}
+Append additional information here as appropriate.
+This is optional.